From Vegas To Vistas

 Mesquite Falcon Ridge Golf Course

-Travelers seeking to continue on the road can head nine miles north to Overton where they will find the Lost City Museum.
-This museum was created by the National Park Service to exhibit artifacts recovered from local prehistoric archaeological sites and features a Native American pit house and reconstructed pueblos visitors can step foot in.
+Head nine miles north to Overton where the group will find the Lost City Museum.
+Created by the National Park Service, this museum exhibits artifacts recovered from local prehistoric archaeological sites and features a Native American pit house and reconstructed pueblos visitors can step foot in.
 Groups itching to play some golf would do well to travel 42 miles northeast to Mesquite, a golfing mecca featuring a slew of top courses, restaurants and resorts.

 Las Vegas to Red Rock Canyon, Spring Mountain Ranch State Park, Goodsprings